TAGS: ethics, principles, advisory opinion

 It is imperative that both colleges and employers understand their legal obligations when handling and maintaining student personal data and information, particularly as technology systems become more complex and integrated.
 Both technology providers and career centers must ensure that they have policies and procedures to protect data while balancing the ability of students and employers to connect.

 Many technology providers and third parties collect students‘ personal information online to customize their services to fit the students’ needs and interests and to determine their consumer demographics.
 In some cases, this could involve reselling that information to others.
-Thus, students should be aware of potential red flags with the security and use of their data by technology providers.
+Consequently, students should be aware of the potential risks regarding the security and use of their data by technology providers.

 Easterly, Edward J. (November 2018).
 Maintaining and Handling Protected Data: How to Handle an Internal or Third-Party Breach.
 NACE Journal, 6-8.

-Developed by the 2020 Principles for Ethical Professional Practice Committee.
+Reviewed by the 2022 Principles for Ethical Professional Practice Committee.